-AMATEUR: A non professional jockey who can be identified on any racecard by their title: Mr, Mrs, Ms, Captain appearing before
+AMATEUR: A non-professional jockey who can be identified on any racecard by their title: Mr, Mrs, Ms, Captain appearing before their name.

 APPRENTICE: A young jockey contracted to a trainer while learning how to race ride.